Databricks Unity Catalog 101: A Complete Overview (2025)

 - No-Isolation Shared Mode: This is a legacy mode that doesn't meet Unity Catalog's security requirements.

 Databricks recommends using compute policies to simplify configuration for managing Unity Catalog access on clusters.
-There are certain limitations associated with using Databricks Unity Catalog in different access modes.
-These limitations can affect aspects like init scripts, libraries, network access, and file system access.
+There are specific limitations associated with using Unity Catalog in different access modes, which can affect aspects like init scripts, libraries, network access, and file system access.

 Check out this article for compute access mode limitations for Databricks Unity Catalog